 Here are a few tips for surviving the raging hormones, lack of motivation, and VERY selective hearing.

-Follow-through When puppies are super young, they are biologically inclined to want to please.
+Follow-through When puppies are super young, they’re biologically inclined to want to please.
 “Oh my goodness, you want me to sit?
 Ok, and thank you for that bite of biscuit.
-Garsh, I just love you so much.”
+Garsh, I love you so much.”
 As pups develop and become more independent, they sometimes choose NOT to listen to cues they once readily (and happily) complied with.
-It is super easy for us understanding humans to give our pooches a pass because we know they are in a funky stage.
+It’s super easy for us understanding humans to give our pooches a pass because we know they’re in a funky stage.

-But, if you ask your darling fur babe to “touch” and she stares at you with her best “I don’t wanna” face and you go on your merry way; all you teach your precious pooch is that your words really do not mean anything.
-Doing so can bite you in the butt when it really counts.
-Just like Gavin did when he was this age.
+But, if you ask your darling fur babe to “touch” and she stares at you with her best “I don’t wanna” face, and you go on your merry way, all you teach your precious pooch is that your words really don’t mean anything.
+Doing so can bite you in the butt when it really counts, just like Gavin did when he was this age.

 Use play as a reward.
-Often at this age, pupppies turn up their naughty nose to the most scrumptious treats.
-Are you playing hours of fetch to try to tire your hooligan hound?
-Make it count!
+Often at this age, puppies turn up their naughty nose to the most scrumptious treats.
+If you’re playing hours of fetch to try to tire your hooligan hound, make it count!
 Ask for a “wait” before you grab the ball.
-Impulse control is REALLY important.
+Impulse control is critical.
 And, who wants gashes in their hand from an over-eager puppy mouth when the only reason you are picking the ball up is to toss it for your clamping canine?
 Ouch!

-Follow these few steps and remember, your adorable juvenile delinquent will soon look at you again with the glitter gaze that made you fall in love in the first place.
-And, do continue to polish your pup’s skills even if you do not see the rapid results you did when she was a wee little one.
-We promise, terrible teenagers do not “stay” around forever.
+Follow these few steps and remember, your adorable juvenile delinquent will soon look at you again with the glitter gaze that made you fall in love i